TIBCOSoftware/snappydata/docs/vsd/collecting_system_stats.md

 !!!
 Note
 	- Because of the overhead required for taking many timestamps, it is recommended that you enable time-based statistics only during testing and debugging.

 	- Use statement-level statistics only when the number of individual statements is small, such as when using prepared statements.
-SnappyData creates a separate statistics instance for each individual statement.
+TIBCO ComputeDB creates a separate statistics instance for each individual statement.
 With a large number of these statements, it can be difficult to load archives into VSD and navigate to those statistics of interest.